 South Korea as a destination: there are almost no native Muslims in South Korea, and the country prides itself on being free of Islamist extremism.
 They've rounded up any foreigners they suspect (usually for gathering information about US military bases) and shipped them home.
 Overall, South Korea is one of the safest destinations on the planet.

 I'd pick the airline that's most convenient to you.

 Have a great trip.
-Phil. almost 7 years ago
+Phil. over 9 years ago

 wouldn't you know it, I open my big mouth and some nut-job makes a fool of me.

 South Korean police are looking for a man who placed 2 devices inside lockers at Seoul's main railway and bus station.
 No-one was injured, the devices were meant to explode, but we're not talking about anything large enough to damage a building.